 We welcome applicants from all sectors: public, private and the voluntary and independent sector.
 The programme retains an international focus, addressing occupational safety, health and wellbeing issues faced around the world, as well as in Wales and the UK.

-Applicants are normally expected to hold an initial degree in a discipline relating to occupational health, safety and wellbeing.
-However, candidates with other relevant qualifications and experience will be considered if they are able to demonstrate practical and / or contextual knowledge of the basic 'learning objectives' defined within the IOSH Higher Level Qualification Accreditation framework.
-Candidates may meet this criterion by:
+Potential students are normally expected to have a degree in a discipline relating to occupational safety and health.
+However, candidates with other relevant qualifications will be considered if they are able to demonstrate experience in occupational safety and health or an allied profession.

 Months of entry

 The aim of the MSc Occupational Safety, Health and Wellbeing Masters is to enable practitioners to develop holistic approaches to enhancing organisational safety and health through improved worker engagement and wellbeing.

 The masters degree is designed to enhance the students current understanding and application of occupational health and safety management by enabling students to develop a more holistic approach to influencing worker and organisational performance through the contemporary concepts of worker engagement and wellbeing.